jerickjoe111/launch-school/RB130/03_tools/glossary.md

 ### Using Bundler

-We have to add `require 'bundler/setup'` to the beginning of our source files in order to use Bundler, before any other required gems, otherwise these gems will not be added with Bundler.
-This statement makes sure that the program uses what is listed in the `Gemfile.lock`, instead of defaulting to the most recent version when the gems.
+We have to add `require 'bundler/setup'` to the beginning of our source files in order to use Bundler, before any other required Gems, otherwise these Gems will not be added with Bundler.
+This statement makes sure that the program uses what is listed in the `Gemfile.lock`, instead of defaulting to the most recent version when the Gems.

 Bundler is really simple: it does not modify how Ruby versions and Gems are stored.
 This is determined by the Ruby Version Manager.

 ### bundle exec

-Use the `bundle exec` command from the command line when we can't add the `require 'bundler/setup'` statement directly to the source files (such as with the `Rakefile`), or when there are dependency conflicts within the project itself, or between the gems usded in the environment by default and those used in the project.
+Use the `bundle exec` command from the command line when we can't add the `require 'bundler/setup'` statement directly to the source files (such as with the `Rakefile`), or when there are dependency conflicts within the project itself, or conflicts between the Gems used in the environment by default and those used in the project.

 The `bundle exec` command makes sure that the command we are executing will execute in an environment that includes the versions outlined in the `Gemfile.lock`.
-This is normally used for gems that run directly from the command line, like `pry`, `rake`, etc., which may have different versions of Ruby and gems than the ones in the `Gemfile.lock`.
+This is normally used for Gems that run directly from the command line, like `pry`, `rake`, etc., which may have different versions of Ruby and Gems than the ones in the `Gemfile.lock`.
 Because the shell can't access the `Gemfile.lock` file, we use `bundle exec` to ensure the environment uses the correct version, and not the system default.

 If we see an error message like: